Council Tax arrears

 Council Tax Discretionary Relief – Section 13(A)

-Under Section 13(A) of the Local Government Finance Act 1992 (as inserted by Section 76 of the Local Government Act 2003), the Council has the power to reduce liability for Council Tax, irrespective of other discounts and exemptions, the Council will only use its powers to reduce Council Tax liability for a resident in exceptional circumstances.
+Under Section 13(A) of the Local Government Finance Act 1992 (as inserted by Section 76 of the Local Government Act 2003), the Council has the power to reduce liability for Council Tax, irrespective of other discounts and exemptions, the Council will only use its powers to reduce Council Tax liability for a resident in exceptional circumstances, for example, in the event of a disaster such as fire or flood.
 All applications will be considered on their individual merits.

 Claiming Discretionary Relief